EPA head says he'll roll back dozens of environmental regulations, including rules on climate change

 “We are driving a dagger through the heart of climate-change religion and ushering in America’s Golden Age,” EPA Administrator Lee Zeldin said in an essay in The Wall Street Journal.

-“Our actions will also reignite American manufacturing, spreading economic benefits to communities,” Zeldin wrote.
+“Our actions will also reignite American manufacturing, spreading economic benefits to communities,” he wrote.
+“Energy dominance stands at the center of America’s resurgence.”

 In all, Zeldin said he is rolling back 31 environmental rules, including a scientific finding that has long been the central basis for U.S. action against climate change.